 Use Disk Cleanup to search the hard drive for unnecessary files that you can safely delete to free up disk space and help the computer run more efficiently.

 To run Disk Cleanup:

-- 1. Type disk in the taskbar search box, and then select Disk Cleanup. - 2.
+- 1. Select the Search icon in the taskbar, type disk in the search box, and then select Disk Cleanup. - 2.
 Follow the on-screen instructions.